Forms

 Introduction to HTML Button Elements

-• Reset: This type resets all form fields to their initial values.
+• Reset: Resets all the form fields to their initial values.

-Buttons can be styled using CSS to improve their appearance and enhance usability.
-Here is a basic example of styling a button:
+You can style HTML buttons using CSS to enhance their appearance and improve user interaction.
+Here is an example of styling a button:

 Conclusion